 New technologies and techniques are required to improve energy efficiency in buildings dated between 1950 and 1975, which were constructed in an era where energy performance was not a critical part of the design.

-IMPRESS will develop a new range of easy to install panels, which reduce energy demand while preserving or improving the building aesthetics.
+IMPRESS is developing a new range of easy to install panels, which reduce energy demand while preserving or improving the building aesthetics.

-Three prefabricated panels will be developed, both for re-cladding and over-cladding, together with nano/micro particle based coatings, to achieve anti-corrosion and ageing resistance, improved solar reflectance and anti-vandalism properties.
-To produce the panels, an innovative manufacturing process will be created that includes Reconfigurable Moulding, 3D laser scanning and 3D printing technologies.
-A new Iterative Design Methodology will be developed, incorporating all stages of the Design-Construct-Install-Operate process, integrated with a cloud based BIM database.
+Three prefabricated panels were developed, both for re-cladding and over-cladding, together with nano/micro particle based coatings, to achieve anti-corrosion and ageing resistance, improved solar reflectance and anti-vandalism properties.
+To produce the panels, an innovative manufacturing process was created that includes Reconfigurable Moulding, 3D laser scanning and 3D printing technologies.
+A new Iterative Design Methodology is being developed, incorporating all stages of the Design-Construct-Install-Operate process, integrated with a cloud based BIM database.
 A Decision Support Software will help the end user to choose the most suitable renovation option.

 Reducing the primary energy consumption by 50%